 Aspects to study:

-Test 1.1.1: Test the post-filter in JVET-AA0066 (SADL float32).

-Test 1.1.2: Test the post-filter in JVET-AA0066 (SADL float32), but use the post-filter characteristics and activation SEI messages in JVET-Z0244 instead.

-Test 1.1.2: Study the quantisation of the post-filter in JVET-AA0066.
+Test 1.1.1: Study the quantisation of the post-filter in JVET-AA0066.
+Additionally, the signalling is done using only the post-filter SEI messages (characteristics and activation), compliant with JVET-Z0244, which means the ON/OFF flags (CTU and slice level) and scaling factors (picture header) from JVET-AA0066 are discarded.

 Test JVET-AA-EE1-1.2 JVET-AA0081 EE1-1.2: NN intra model without attention, partitioning and boundary strength.